Exploring the Benefits of Volunteering for Seniors

 When you contribute your time and effort toward making a difference, you’ll see the positive outcomes of those actions across your community.
 Consider the following areas of interest and the different ways you can volunteer to help their efforts.

-• Education: Tutoring students or volunteering with a library
+- Education: Tutoring students or volunteering at a library

 These efforts not only benefit the community but also help you stay connected to those around you.